 Home, I know, can be a way of healing and repairing the past.
 Of creating the safe space I’ve always needed.
 Under the best conditions, it’s a place where I’m surrounded by like-minded people, my cello and piano, and the rooms are always full of music.

 What are the aspects of home I’m still inventing?
 Well, I have always wanted to be with someone special, to have a partner I’m attracted to, to share the details of my daily life.
 Though I’m approaching retirement, I want that relationship as much now as I did when I was in my twenties.
 After breaking up with my partner of 20 years and spending another nine on my own, I long for another presence in my house.
 I think of my bachelor life as somehow temporary.
 When I have someone to share these rooms, I tell myself, then I’ll have a “real home.”

 Today I own a condo, one of 36 units in six buildings of the Briar Knoll community, that fits many of my requirements: Real cheap, easy to maintain, no shoveling or grass cutting with plenty of room for a single person.
 Two bedrooms, one and a half baths, a living room, dining room and kitchen and a full cellar.
-The development is quiet and well landscaped and has very nice landscaping.
-If I could afford to move right now, though, I’d choose an area with more diversity.
+The development is quiet and well landscaped, but if I could afford to move right now, I’d choose an area with more diversity.
 Not just with white people over 65 who define their lives around the physical comforts of condo living.
 I long for the vibrancy of other cultures, other generations.